 “I will fight,” she says.

 I look up just in time to see her long, fire colored hair trailing behind as she vanishes from view ›› Want to Read the Third Story From Thirteen’s Point of View?
 Click Here.

 Don’t go yet!

 If you want more, check out all the bonus materials available on the site.
-You can also read as I write through Wattpad, just keep in mind these are the unedited versions of the stories.
 Once you have absorbed the gush of information, I hope you will share these stories with your friends.
 Spread the word, follow me on Instagram or become a fan on Facebook.
 Even better, if you haven’t sold your soul to me yet, this would be a great time to do so, just click here.
 Whichever way you go, know that I appreciate your support and hope you keep following the battles of Seven and Thirteen.

 Courage in battle and honor in death!